Artem4es/Artem4es/README.md

 - [YaTube](https://github.com/Artem4es/hw05_final), a blog for writers with many features such as comments, likes, and followers.
 - [YamDBAPI](https://github.com/Artem4es/infra_sp2) an API for gathering information about music, films, and more.
 - [FASTAPI](https://github.com/Artem4es/FASTAPI) - This is a two part project on FAST API.
 The second part converts wav to mp3 and has a built-in authentication system!
+- [KadastrAPI](https://github.com/Artem4es/kadastr) - an emulator of interaction between client API and external API implemented on FastAPI The task queue is implemented via Redis/Celery.
 - [A landing page with a form](https://github.com/Artem4es/shop) that provides company information and has an order form which notifies you about new purchases via a Telegram bot.
 - [WildBerries Scraper](https://github.com/Artem4es/tasks/tree/main/task_2) is an API for gathering information from WildBerries (article, brand, and title), implemented on a stack of DRF + aiohttp + PyDantic
 - [Cash-bot](https://github.com/Artem4es/cash_bot), which calculates expenses when you hang out with friends.